 - Describe the hydrolysis of proteins to amino acids.
-(Structures and names are not required.) - Describe the hydrolysis of complex carbohydrates (e.g. starch), by acids or enzymes to give simple sugars - Describe the fermentation of simple sugars to produce ethanol (and carbon dioxide).
+(Structures and names are not required.) - Describe complex carbohydrates in terms of a large number of sugar units, considered as HO--OH, joined together by condensation polymerisation, e.g. O--O--O--O--O- - Describe the hydrolysis of complex carbohydrates (e.g. starch), by acids or enzymes to give simple sugars - Describe the fermentation of simple sugars to produce ethanol (and carbon dioxide).
 (Candidates will not be expected to give the molecular formulae of sugars.) - Describe, in outline, the usefulness of chromatography in separating and identifying the products of hydrolysis of carbohydrates and proteins